There’s a catch, though: different conditions and health challenges respond best to different doses.

 CBD dosage for anxiety

 Finding a way to treat anxiety naturally is a big goal for many people, and CBD is a very popular answer.
-In the UK alone, approximately 200,000 people are self-medicating with CBD for anxiety.
 In 2011, a human study was carried out which showed potential for using hemp-derived CBD products with social anxiety disorder.
 This study gave the participant a single 600mg dosage.
 However, this is far higher than the usual dosage.
 It is believed that (depending on weight and metabolism) to reduce symptoms of anxiety, 40-80mg daily is recommended.

 CBD dosage for sleep

 Getting a good night’s sleep is like gold dust.
 We would do anything to ensure an uninterrupted 8 hours of shut-eye.
-On top of this, approximately 1.5 million people in the UK suffer from a sleep disorder.
 CBD can promote homeostasis, as well as promote relaxation and reduce pain which are all vital factors to getting a better night’s sleep.
 In higher doses CBD can act as a mild sedative, up to 80mg is recommended 30 minutes before sleep.

 Another note about sleep CBD dosage: larger doses are more sedating than smaller doses, and full-spectrum CBD is more sedating than CBD isolate.
 CBN might be the best cannabinoid of them all when it comes to sleep — studies going back to the 80s show that it’s more sedating than other hemp-derived compounds.